hfridholm/korsord/NOTES.md

 ...

 maybe (this is highly recommended)
-- expand border to 2 in width (search box of 5x5 instead of 3x3)
 - remove outer border from anything to the user (model and print)

-maybe 6x6
 . . . . . .
 . . . . . .
 . . . . . .